Women in 1970s Francoist Spain: 1974

 The Spanish Association of University Women was created in 1953 in Oviedo, and then later that same year in Madrid.
 Delegations were then created in Barcelona in 1970, and Granada, Valencia, Santander, A Coruña and Valladolid in 1974 and 1975.

-In 1974, MDM changed their name to Movimeinto para la Liberación de la Mujer (MDM-MLM) and became more explicitly feminist in their political activism.
+In 1974, MDM changed their name to Movimiento para la Liberación de la Mujer (MDM-MLM) and became more explicitly feminist in their political activism.
 In this new period of activity, they were attacked by many leftist organizations who believed they were too bourgeois and that a focus on feminist goals was a distraction from the broader class based struggle in Spain.
 At the same time, MDM-MLM also challenged traditional patriarchal left wing views on women.
 They were also attacked by the right for being communists, anti-woman and anti-regime.
 The group faced internal divisions on whether they needed male activists to achieve women's political goals, or whether they should remain sex segregated so as to challenge patriarchal beliefs.
 Movimiento Democrático de Mujeres's main issues reflected those of PCE, including lowering food prices, improved pedestrian safety by creating more crosswalks, and showing solidarity with political prisoners.
 PCE believed these were the only issues for which housewives could be mobilized.